emremuratadli/frontend-journey/intern-notes.md

 ## 9. TSX
 * TSX is JSX with TypeScript.
 It allows using JSX syntax in `.tsx` files, combining React with TypeScript’s static typing for safer, more scalable code.

+## 10. Types of CSS Styling

+### External CSS
+* CSS is written in a separate `.css` file and linked to the HTML using a `<link>` tag.
+* Keeps styling separate from structure and improves reusability.

+### Internal CSS
+* CSS is written inside a `<style>` tag in the `<head>` of the HTML document.
+* Useful for page-specific styles but not ideal for large projects.

+### Inline CSS
+* CSS is written directly in the `style` attribute of an HTML element.
+* Useful for quick changes but not recommended for maintainability.

+## 11. Vite

+Vite is a modern frontend build tool that provides fast development and optimized production builds.

+### Why to Use Vite?
+- Lightning-fast dev server with Hot Module Replacement (HMR)
+- Optimized production bundling (uses Rollup)
+- Built-in support for React, Vue, and more
+- Compatible with TypeScript, JSX, TSX, and CSS modules

+## 12. ECMAScript Versions

+### ES5
+Released in 2009.
+Introduced `forEach`, `map`, `filter`, `Object.create()`, and strict mode.
+Fully supported by all browsers.

+### ES6+
+Modern JavaScript (2015+).
+Added `let`, `const`, arrow functions, template literals, destructuring, modules, classes, and promises.